lune-org/docs/pages/api-reference/process.md

 ### SpawnOptions

-A dictionary of options for `process.spawn`, with the following available values:
+A dictionary of options for `process.exec`, with the following available values:

 -   `cwd` - The current working directory for the process
 -   `env` - Extra environment variables to give to the process